lisp-docs/cl-language-reference/docs/chap-3/d-h-destructive-operations/_d-h-c-b-examples-of-transfer-of-control-during-a-destructive-operation.md

-**3.7.2.1 Examples of Transfer of Control during a Destructive Operation**

 The following examples illustrate some of the many ways in which the *implementation-dependent* nature of the modification can manifest itself.